-- Condition of Exterior – Siding in excellent condition just needs washing before painting.
+- Condition of Exterior – Siding in excellent condition just needs exterior pressure washing before painting.
 When the siding isn’t perfect, issues must be addressed first.
 Loose paint must be scraped off, wood repaired or replaced, caulking of all seams, stucco patched or mortar between bricks replaced.
 Pre-painting repairs can drive up project cost by 25% to 100% or more in some extreme cases.

 - Primer and Prep – A Connecticut painting contractor sums up priming: “Not all surfaces need to be primed, but stucco and bare wood typically should be.
 Whether or not priming is needed depends upon the type of product your topcoat is.
 This is the type of question best answered by a professional.”
 Getting this step right can be the difference between a paint job that lasts 12+ years and one that begins to fail in just a few years.